 When questioned about third party reporting, all twenty-six incarcerated individuals interviewed acknowledged how to submit a third-party report (ask a family member or friend to submit a report or contact the Ombudsman's Office).
-In addition, several of the incarcerated individuals referred to the End the Silence informational posters throughout the facility, which contains directions on how to submit a third-party report.
+In addition, twenty of the twenty-six incarcerated individuals referred to the No Means No informational posters throughout the facility, which contains directions on how to submit a third-party report.